Public Art and Sustainability Initiative

 Ilana Altman (she/her)

 Ilana Altman is a cultural planner and designer who has a background in art and architecture.
-In her role as Co-Executive Director she works with the community to implement innovative and engaging programming, revealing new possibilities for public space and cultivates the best visitor experience possible.
+In her role as Co-Executive Director she works to unlock new public space opportunities, build strong civic partnerships and implement innovative and engaging programming, resulting in new inclusive experiences across the city.

 The Centre for the Sustainable Practice in the Arts (CSPA)